AWegnerGitHub/awegnergithub.github.io-content/2015_04_06_i'm-running-to-be-a-moderator-of-stack-overflow.md

 *Updated April 17, 2015*

-The nomination phases has ended.
+The nomination phase has ended.
 I have advanced to the primary phase.
 The purpose of this phase is to narrow the list of 30 candidates to 10.
 Those 10 will be the ones that can be voted on to be the next moderators.
 In the primary phase, users can vote nominees up or down.

 As part of the election process, one of the other [candidates][16] created several tools to help users see nominee activity.
 He also created a [live vote monitor][13].
 It was exciting to hang out in the Election Chat room and watch votes roll in.
 The position of 10th was highly contested toward the end of the primary.
 I was very pleased to see that everyone remained civil in the chat room too.